Applications of Mathematics

 Mathematics and supercomputers can help predict one of the most complex systems on planet Earth.

-Advanced mathematical techniques allow us to reconstruct 3-dimensional images for solid objects like your head.
+Advanced mathematical techniques allow us to reconstruct three-dimensional images for solid objects like your head.

 The internet consists of millions of conneted computers and devices.
 We need mathematics to navigate this network!